florentpoujol/minicms-symfony/readme.md

 - [ ] emails can be sent via the local email software or SMTP
 - [ ] global configuration saved in the DB, can be edited by admins via a form
 - [ ] works as a subfolder or the root of a domain name
 - [ ] links to pages, posts, categories and medias can be added in the content via wordpress-like shortcodes.
-Ie: [link:mdedia:the-media-slug]
+Ie: [link:media:the-media-slug]
 - [ ] optional use of Recaptcha on all public forms (set via the secret key in config)